stephangriesel/zwwwing-shop/readme.md

     # Name this stage "build".
 We'll use it to install all dependencies
     # and create the production build artifacts.
     # =================================================================
-    FROM node:18-slim AS build
+    FROM node:20-slim AS build

     # Set the working directory
     WORKDIR /app

     # Copy package files.
-Using "ci" is generally better for reproducible builds
-    # in automation as it strictly follows the lockfile.
     COPY package.json package-lock.json* ./
-    RUN npm ci
+    RUN npm install --legacy-peer-deps

     # Copy the rest of the application source code
     COPY . .

     # Build the Medusa project for production.
-This creates the 'dist' folder.
+This creates the 'dist' folder
+    # and compiles all .ts files into .js files inside 'dist'.
     RUN npm run build

     # =================================================================
     # --- 2.
 Production Stage ---
     # This is the final, lean image that will be deployed.
-    # It starts fresh and copies only what's needed from the "build" stage.
     # =================================================================
-    FROM node:18-slim
+    FROM node:20-slim

     WORKDIR /app